Good Parenting: How to Respond to Tantrums

 Nature shows the way during tantrums

 There is truth in the statement that the more you pay attention to something, the more it grows.
 Validating someone’s emotions means acknowledging them.
-You don’t really need to give confirmation by words.
+You don’t need to give confirmation in words.
 Just by the process of paying attention, the action is acknowledged (for a child).

 Logic doesn’t work, because a child throwing a tantrum doesn’t feel heard.
 Ignore the tantrums.
 Reward good behavior.
 Be reasonable and expect reasonable behavior.